kiandavey/js-color-tool/README.md

-# 🎨 Lumos - Color Manipulation Tool
+# 🎨 Color Lighten/Darken Tool

 **Lumos** is a web-based utility for developers and designers to generate tints (lighten) and shades (darken) of any Hex color code.
 It is built with **Vanilla JavaScript** and features a custom-built engine for color channel manipulation.